alex3165/webinit/readme.md

 clone the repository
 >> git clone https://github.com/alex3165/webinit.git

-Add an alias for the script in your .bash_profile file
+Open your .bash_profile file :
+>> nano ~/.bash_profile

+paste the following line to create an alias :
 >> alias webinit=$HOME/webinit/init.sh

+then save and exit.

-## How to use
+## How to use ?

 now you can start to use the script